As an English major, you’ll take courses in topics such as:

 Lovers of language can follow their passion through study abroad, which offers exciting cultural adventures along with the opportunity to elevate language skills to a new level.
-Or, participate in the London Semester, and explore British literature in its historical context.
+For example, students participating in the London Semester can explore British literature in its actual historical context.

 What You’ll Do